pandeysoni/Udacity-Capstone-Startbucks-Project/README.md

 Finally, when you enter back into the notebook (use the jupyter icon again), you should be able to run the below cell without any errors.

+## New Files Added
+The last two pickel files (firstEvent.pkl, secondEvent.pkl) are two dataframes which took a long time to process during my analysis.
+They are saved in pickel files so that it only need to be run for 1 time.

 ## Acknowledgments
 I would like to thank Udacity for this amazing project, and starbucks for providing the data.